gopulse-labs/gopulse-core/README.md

 ## Project Overview

-The GoPulse Protocol(GPP) enables users to create content posts, validators to validate those posts, and participants to earn rewards based on the outcome of the validation process.
+The GoPulse Protocol(GPP) enables users to create content posts, "validators" to validate those posts, and participants to earn rewards based on the outcome of the validation process.
 It implements a novel PvP AMM mechanism for managing funds and distributing rewards among the participants.

 ### What is GoPulse?